xamarin/Xamarin.Auth/component/GettingStarted.md

 Xamarin.Auth is a cross platform library that helps developers authenticate users via OAuth protocol (OAuth1 and OAuth2).

-OAuth flow (process) is setup in 4 major steps:
+OAuth flow (process) with Xamarin.Auth is set up in 5 steps with 1 step performed on OAuth provider's server side (portal, console) and 4 steps performed in the client (application).

 0. Server side setup for OAuth service provider (Google, Facebook)